-The UWPD picks up and stores found items from campus locations and stores them at an undisclosed location.
+UWPD picks up and stores found items from campus locations and stores them.
 There is weekly collection from the Union, Coe Library and the Classroom Building, but remaining buildings are picked up on an as-needed basis.
 Unclaimed property is auctioned off each September.